Dornier Do 24: Design and development

 The Dornier Do 24 was designed to meet a Reichsluftfahrtministerium (Ministry of Aviation) requirement for a three-engined maritime patrol and search and rescue flying boat, as a more potent successor to the Dornier 18.
 Although two prototypes V1 and V2 were started for the German navy, this development was quickly overtaken by the Blohm & Voss BV 138 being much more promising.
 The construction of these prototypes was halted by Dornier, to be completed only after the third prototype V3.

-However, very quickly after this pause the Royal Netherlands Navy issued a requirement for a replacement of the Dornier Wals being used by its Naval Aviation Service in the Dutch East Indies, with the Netherlands government signing a contract for six Dornier Do 24s on 3 August 1936.
+Soon after this pause the Royal Netherlands Navy issued a requirement for a replacement of the Dornier Wals being used by its Naval Aviation Service in the Dutch East Indies, with the Netherlands government signing a contract for six Dornier Do 24s on 3 August 1936.
 After the third prototype V3 made its first flight on July 3, 1937 and evaluation by the Reichsluftfahrtministerium, it was completed as the first production machine X-1 for the Dutch Navy (see picture).

 The Do 24 was an all-metal parasol monoplane with a broad-beamed hull and stabilising sponsons.
 Twin tails were mounted on the upswept rear of the hull, while three wing-mounted tractor configuration engines powered the aircraft.
 Fuel was carried in tanks in the sponsons and the wing centre section.
 Up to 1200 kg of bombs could be carried under the aircraft's wings, while defensive armament consisted of three gun turrets, one each in nose, dorsal and tail positions.
 In early aircraft the turrets were each fitted with a machine gun but later aircraft carried a 20 mm cannon in the dorsal turret.
 The Do 24 was one of the few German Luftwaffe aircraft that featured a tail turret.